Tennis at the 2020 Summer Olympics – Women's singles

-Switzerland's Belinda Bencic defeated the Czech Republic's Markéta Vondroušová in the final, 7–5, 2–6, 6–3, to win the gold medal in Women's Singles tennis at the 2020 Summer Olympics.
+Switzerland's Belinda Bencic defeated the Czech Republic's Markéta Vondroušová in the final, 7–5, 2–6, 6–3, to win the gold medal in women's singles tennis at the 2020 Summer Olympics.
 It was Switzerland's first victory in the women's singles.
 In the bronze medal match, Ukraine's Elina Svitolina defeated Kazakhstan's Elena Rybakina, 1–6, 7–6(7–5), 6–4.
 It was Ukraine's first Olympic tennis medal.

 The tournament was held at the Ariake Coliseum in Kōtō, Tokyo, Japan from 24 July to 31 July 2021.
 There were 64 competitors from 35 countries.

-Puerto Rico's Monica Puig was the reigning gold medalist from 2016, but she withdrew in order to recover from shoulder surgery.
+Puerto Rico's Monica Puig was the reigning gold medalist in 2016, but she withdrew in order to recover from shoulder surgery.
 The 2016 silver medalist, Germany's Angelique Kerber, also withdrew prior to the tournament for rest.
 The Czech Republic's Petra Kvitová was the defending bronze medalist and attended her third consecutive Olympic Games, but was defeated in the second round by Belgium's Alison Van Uytvanck.

 The medals for the competition were presented by Camilo Perez, IOC Member; Paraguay; and the medalists' bouquets were presented by Kelly Fairweather, ITF Secretary General; South Africa.

 Background

 This was the 14th appearance of the women's singles tennis.
 A women's event was held only once during the first three Games (only men's tennis was played in 1896 and 1904), but has been held at every Olympics for which there was a tennis tournament since 1908.
 Tennis was not a medal sport from 1928 to 1984, though there were demonstration events in 1968 and 1984.

 This was the first Olympic tournament since 1996 not to feature the Williams sisters in the draw after Serena withdrew for family commitments and Venus's ranking had not been high enough to qualify for the team.
 Of the top players in the annual race to the year-end WTA Finals, the top nine appeared at the tournament, with 15 of the top 20 ranked players overall attending the Olympics.
 Among the top players to withdraw prior to the Games were Sofia Kenin, Serena Williams, Bianca Andreescu, Simona Halep, Victoria Azarenka, and Coco Gauff.

 This was the final career singles tournament of former world No. 4 and French Open semifinalist Kiki Bertens, who had announced her retirement from the sport at the conclusion of this tournament.
 She lost to Vondroušová in the first round; her final career match was in the second round of the doubles tournament, where she and Demi Schuurs lost to Veronika Kudermetova and Elena Vesnina.

 Egypt saw a player qualify in women's singles for the first time in Mayar Sherif.
-France made its 13th appearance, most among nations, having missed only the 1908 Games in London, when only British players competed.
+France made its 13th appearance, the most among nations, having missed only the 1908 Games in London, when only British players competed.